Wildlife Deserve Better: Why I Voted YES on Proposition 127

 Wildlife in Colorado is managed to benefit the visitors and residents of Colorado

 Every wildlife species has a set of biological and ecological factors they are dependent upon for a healthy population.
 Every wildlife management plan should support these factors as the primary goal of the plan.
 The current goal for mountain lion and bobcat management is simply maintaining a population that can be hunted and trapped.
 But if the act of hunting and trapping mountain lions and bobcats does not improve the welfare of these species, then the activity must be called into question.
+Hunting IS NOT Conservation when it comes to predator species.
+Even the language used by CPW should be called into question.
+Bobcats and other predators that are trapped are referred to as furbearers, as if their only value is slaughtering and skinning them and selling the pelt to China or Russia.
+Wildlife deserve better.

 One of the most important biological factors that determines the health of these wild feline populations is kitten survival.
 Each year, mountain lion kittens are orphaned because a female mountain lion was killed by a hunter.
 Colorado Parks and Wildlife does not count these kittens that starve to death because they aren't of breeding age.
 Respected mountain lion biologists and researchers will tell you that if you are going to hunt mountain lions, no more than 22% of the harvest should be female lions of breeding age.
 In Colorado, 46% of the mountain lions killed by hunters each year are female lions.
+Mountain lion hunters are “encouraged” not to kill female lions in certain game management units as well as larger regions of the state.
+This is not effective based on annual harvest data.
+It’s analogous to asking drivers to drive under the speed limit without the risk of getting a ticket.
+Only strict female harvest quotas would be effective, a strategy CPW has chosen to ignore.

-Violating the North American Model of Wildlife Conservation
+Bobcat Hunting and Trapping Violates the North American Model of Wildlife Conservation

 The North American Model of Wildlife Conservation (NAM) is often cited as the gold standard of wildlife conservation by hunters, trappers, fishermen and outfitters.
 NAM was a response to the market hunting that was decimating wildlife in North America.